marcusoftnet/marcusoftnet.github.io/_posts/2007-04-27-systemtransaction-and-maxtimeout.md

 a nice and easy visual way of showing what is part of the transaction and not.

-However, i found out a small glitch yesterday.
+However, I found out a small glitch yesterday.
 Appearently there is a configuration value (maxTimeout) hidden away in the machine.config-file on each computer.
 This value defaults to ten minutes and that value overrides any values found in other configs (web.config or